mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 I called the first player the "host" and the second player the "guest".
 In this model, the host is the "real" simulation, and by default synchronizes all cubes to the guest player, but as the guest interacts with the world, it takes authority over these objects and can send state for them back to the host player.

 To make this work without inducing obvious conflicts the host and guest both check the local state of cubes before taking authority and ownership.
-For example, the host won't take authority over a cube already under authority of the guest, and players can't grab cubes already held by another player.
+For example, the host won't take ownership over a cube already under ownership of the guest, and vice versa, while authority is allowed to be taken, players to throw cubes at somebody else's stack and knock it over while it's being built.

-Despite this, it's possible for two players to predictively take authority or ownership over the same cube under latency, when each player acquires the cube before seeing the other player's action.
-Because of this, we need a way to resolve conflicts after the fact.

-# Resolving Conflicts

-In the networked physics sample, all packets flow through the host player, making the host the _arbiter_.
-This is true for the context of two three of four players.
+Generalizing further to four players, in the networked physics sample, all packets flow through the host player, making the host the _arbiter_.
 In effect, rather than being truly peer-to-peer, a topology is chosen that all guests in the game communicate only with the host player, instead of directly with each other.
 This lets the host decides which updates to accept, and which updates to ignore and subsequently correct.

-To apply these corrections I needed some way for the host to override guests and say, no, you don't have authority or ownership over this cube, and you should accept this update.
+To apply these corrections I needed some way for the host to override guests and say, no, you don't have authority /ownership over this cube, and you should accept this update.
 I also needed some way for the host to determine _ordering_ for guest interactions with the world, so if one client experiences a burst of lag and delivers a bunch of packets late, these packets won't take precedence over more recent actions from other guests.

-As per my hunch, this was achieved with two sequence numbers per-cube:
+As per my hunch early, this was achieved with two sequence numbers per-cube:

 1. Authority sequence
 2. Ownership sequence